santiagodelpercioR/odin-recipes/README.md

 # README.md

 This is a test project.
-It's made only in HTML.
+It's made with HTML and CSS.

-The objective is to apply knowledge of HTML and GIT.
+The objective is to apply knowledge of HTML, CSS and GIT.